 The Theological Education by Extension model is designed for highly motivated adult learners who come together once a month for four or five times during a semester to complete a course.
 Candidates for certification need to meet other non-academic requirements.
 The E-Learning track offers two courses per semester.
-The E-Learning track requires two three-day residencies on campus for the introductory course (REL 105) and the capstone course (REL 495) 47 credits are required for completion.
-Please write or call (877-266-8694) the Lay Ministry Program for further information.
+The E-Learning track requires two three-day residencies on campus for the introductory course (REL 105) and the capstone course (REL 495) Please write or call (877-266-8694) the Lay Ministry Program for further information.

-Curriculum - Level 1 - 31 crs.
+Curriculum - Level 1 -- 31 crs.